shagunshukla-ds/Image-Classification-CNN/README.md

 Results

 The CNN successfully learns visual features from the training images and performs binary classification between cats and dogs.

-Training Accuracy:94.8
+-Training Accuracy:94.8
-Validation Accuracy:92.3
+-Validation Accuracy:92.3
-Validation Loss:0.21
+-Validation Loss:0.21

 ⭐ If you found this project useful, consider giving the repository a star!